 Please check out the My New Computer section on Campus Express (PennKey login required) for information on how to download and install this software.
 Be sure to follow the instructions on Campus Express carefully as you will need to use your email@example.com and your PennKey password to download ProPlus.

 Symantec Endpoint Protection is also available free of charge to all current Penn students for their personal computers.
 Symantec checks hard drives, removable media, and email attachments for known computer viruses and removes any that it finds.
-It also monitor yours computer and notify you of any infection attempts.
+It also monitor yours computer and notifies you of any infection attempts.
 More information and a link to download is available on Penn’s Symantec page.

 Please also review this list of the University’s recommended and support computing products.

 Back to School Sale

 There are discounted packages available for incoming students each summer.
 You can place your order in June: first you’ll receive your PennKey Setup Code in the mail, then you’ll make your PennKey which you need to access the Penn Campus Express web site.
 You can pick up your system right on campus the week before classes.

 Also, Dell and Apple laptops can be purchased at the Penn Computer Connection (requires PennKey).